-Figure 3 – The illustrative running example: simulation results
+Figure 3.
+The illustrative running example: simulation results.

-Numerical Experiments and Results
+5. Numerical Experiments and Results

-This section details the results of the numerical experimentation using the above model.
-The experiments compare the proposed algorithm to other commonly used heuristics, using a variety of projects having differing distributions and different parameters.
-Various projects ranging from short ones with few activities to long ones with dozens of activities were examined.
+This section details the results of numerical experimentation using the above model.
+The experiments compare the proposed algorithm to other commonly used heuristics, using a variety of projects having different distributions and parameters.
+Various projects ranging from short projects with few activities to long projects with dozens of activities were examined.
 The experiments represent actual projects from various industries, such as IT and construction projects.
 Each experiment contained N=10/20 simulations per project with R=200 realizations per simulation.
-Both uniform and the beta distributions were used to examine the effects of the activity durations’ underlying distributions on the selected inspection points.
-The simulation model was implemented using VB.net, while executing the simulation runs on a dual-core 8 GB PC.
+Both the uniform and beta distributions were used to examine the effects of the activity durations’ underlying distributions on the selected inspection points.
+The simulation model was implemented using VB.net, and the simulation runs were executed on a dual-core 8 GB PC.

-Single Control Point
+5.1.
+Single Monitoring point

+5.1.1.
 Example Project No. 1: Simple Project

-The following project, detailed in Table 5 and Figure 4, shows that even for relatively small-scale projects it is not always trivial to identify the inspection point(s).
-Moreover, it demonstrates that the common heuristics based on number of parallel activities or their variance can be misleading.
+The following project, detailed in Table 5 and Figure 4, shows that even for relatively small-scale projects, it is not always trivial to identify the inspection point(s).
+Moreover, this project demonstrates that common heuristics based on the number of parallel activities or their variance can be misleading.

+Table 5.
+Example Project No. 1: Activity details.